 Codecademy and DataCamp offer online courses that help people learn the skills they need to launch a data science career.
 While both programs offer part-time and self-paced courses in data visualization, data science, and machine learning, Codecademy covers a much wider range of tech topics, including web development, software engineering, computer science, and 12+ individual programming languages.

 While both Codecademy and DataCamp are aimed at beginners, job-seekers in the Pathrise program should have some background in their chosen field so they can fully benefit from our technical workshops, pair programming sessions, and technical interview prep.
 Neither Codecademy nor DataCamp offer any kind of career services or help with the job search.
 As a full service organization, Pathrise helps with every phase of the job search, including resume writing, LinkedIn profile optimization, portfolio reviews, reverse recruiting & cold emailing strategies, behavioral & technical interview prep, salary negotiation, and much more.

 We offer tracks in data science, software engineering, product design, sales, digital marketing, product management, strategy, and ops.
-Moreover, we offer a 9% income share agreement (ISA) so fellows in our program don’t pay until they land a great tech job.
-Our experienced mentors have already helped 800+ fellows land great tech jobs in only 3-5 months on average.
+Moreover, the Pathrise income share agreement (ISA) means that fellows don’t pay anything until they land a job they love and start working.
+Our experienced mentors have already helped 1,000+ fellows land great tech jobs in only 3-5 months on average.

 Pathrise is a career accelerator that helps students and professionals land their dream job in tech.
 Fellows in our program often see their interview scores double and their application responses triple, helping them land a better job faster.
 If you want to optimize your job search by working 1-on-1 with any of our mentors, join Pathrise.